 Comcast’s gloating about its transfer and download rates depends on group sourced information provided by purchasers who utilize the Ookla Speedtest application.
 In any case, as NAD noticed, the Ookla information was carefully selected from the main 10 percent of each ISP’s download comes about, so it isn’t illustrative of the ISPs’ general execution.

-Comcast’s Wi-Fi Providers claim depends on tests from November of 2014 and performed by Allion Test Labs, however NAD says Comcast did not tell buyers that the rates it bragged in advertisements are just accessible in the event that they utilize double band switches.
+Comcast’s internet providers by zip code claim depends on tests from November of 2014 and performed by Allion Test Labs, however NAD says Comcast did not tell buyers that the rates it bragged in advertisements are just accessible in the event that they utilize double band switches.

 The promotion amass started its examination at the command of Verizon, after Comcast focused on Verizon’s Fios broadband administration in its advertisement battle.
 Humorously, the publicizing bunch slapped Verizon in June over cases that Fios “is evaluated No. 1 in web speed.”
 Verizon said it “acknowledges the board’s direction in this matter.”